Tann1901/Altr-Workflow/README.md

 Then, identify the day when this employee received the highest total value of donations.

 #### 3. Work Flow
+Replace null with 0, sum all value, find average duration in seconds, sum of total value and group by employee name.
+After finding the Employee name with shortest average time, I sort the value descendingly and splite text of date time, and sum the value of donations by day.

 ![image](https://github.com/Tann1901/Altr-Workflow/assets/108020327/6f9f11cd-acb6-469c-85f6-7f55400079f5)

 #### 4. Answer